How to Become a Occupational Therapy Assistants in Vermont

 Obtain Vermont licensure or certification

 Vermont may require specific licensing or professional certification for occupational therapy assistantss.
-Requirements vary by state — contact the Vermont Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Vermont Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Vermont

-Vermont employs 30 occupational therapy assistants.
+Vermont has an active job market for occupational therapy assistants.

 Occupational Therapy Assistants careers in other states